 What's the difference between a face covering and a face mask?

-The guidance is that you should not be purchasing medical-grade masks as they’re needed for frontline staff who are working in high-risk settings dealing directly with coronavirus patients.
+The guidance is that you should not purchase medical-grade masks as they’re needed for frontline staff who are working in high-risk settings dealing directly with coronavirus patients.

-"Health and social care workers are carrying out procedures such as swabs and intubation, and exposed to bodily fluids," says GP Dr William Bird, founder of Intelligent Health.
+"Health and social care workers are carrying out procedures such as swabs and intubation, and exposed to bodily fluids," says Dr Bird.
 "They are exposed to a high viral load (the amount of virus a person is exposed to) and so it’s important that medical masks and other PPE is available to protect them."